Skip to main content

 EDUCATION TASK FORCE

-Purpose: to promote the collective actions necessary to advance equity and justice in Colorado’s education systems and policies as aligned with League positions.
+PURPOSE: To promote the collective actions necessary to advance equity and justice in Colorado’s public education systems and policies as aligned with League positions.

 The Education Task Force coordinates with local Leagues and other organizations advocating for policies in the education arena.
 The Task Force organizes webinars, workshops and presentations on major topics of interest and promotes justice and equity in education through advocacy at all levels of government.
 The Education Task Force is closely aligned with the efforts of the LWVCO Legislative Action Committee and the LWVUS to ensure cohesion.